 Once you have cut the coil to length, you need to attach it to the base.
 To ensure the coils are firmly attached to the base and one another you need to use slip and score.

 This involves scoring the surfaces of the clay that will be joined with a needle tool, or serrated edge.
-Then pasting a little clay slip onto the scored surface.
+Then paste a little clay slip onto the scored surface.